benahm/ApexDataFramework/docs/basics/QB/CONDITION.md

 ##### NOT logical operator

-NOT logical operator can be applied to a condition
+NOT logical operator can be applied to one condition

   ```apex
   QB.not_x(QB.field('Name').eq('Acme Corporation'))